Cap-and-Invest linkage

 Linkage overview video

-The video provides an overview of how Washington's cap-and-invest market currently works and how it would change if linked with other markets.
+The video provides an overview of how Washington's Cap-and-Invest market currently works and how it would change if it linked with other markets.

-What are some of the potential impacts of linking markets with California and Québec?
+What are some of the potential impacts of linking markets with California & Québec?

 The agreement to link California and Québec's markets has enabled businesses to participate in these programs more sustainably and has generated lasting reductions in carbon pollution and much-needed revenue for critical climate projects.

-The decision to link markets is a multi-step process that will include additional opportunities for public input.
+The decision to link markets is a multi-step process that includes opportunities for public input.

-In March, Washington, California and Québec issued a joint statement expressing mutual interest in linking carbon markets.
+Washington, California, and Québec issued joint statements expressing mutual interest in linking carbon markets in March and September 2024.

 Below, you'll find a general timeline for how we expect this process to roll out, and we'll update this information if we anticipate any changes.